dmytrostriletskyi/threads-net/README.md

   risk until the normal public `ThreadsAPI` is released or this product become more stable for such things.Also, utilizing such endpoints mean that they might not be stable (because they are under active development and there is no any promise in backward compatibility).
-* For all the `Instagram`-related thing other well-know and already stable library called [instagrapi](https://github.com/adw0rd/instagrapi) is used in `threads-net`.

 ## Roadmap